 Odometer: Registers the total miles (kilometers) of the vehicle.

-If equipped with a message center, refer to Message center in the Driver Controls chapter on how to switch the display from Metric to English.
-0.0 mi control again to select the TRIP B feature.
-To reset the trip, press and hold the control again until the trip reading is 0.0 miles.
+If equipped with a message center, refer to Message center in this chapter on how to switch the display between Metric and English.

-Trip odometer: Registers the miles (kilometers) of individual journeys.
+Trip odometer: Registers the distance of individual journeys.